 “Hello, Lauren.”
 The woman’s voice coming out of my phone was palpably soothing, but I still cringed listening to it.
 My inner cynic wondered if her cadence was an affectation put on for people like me.
 She had been attempting to make contact all morning, and yet I had silenced my phone and swiped away the bullying notification bars.
 Now, I was listening to the voicemail I’d tried over and over to avoid.
 “I’m calling to discuss your mental health needs, and to see if we can set you up with a therapist.”

-Living with mental illness can mean living with heightened awareness of your own negative behaviors, and listening to this voicemail meant confronting one of mine.
+Living with mental illness can mean living with heightened awareness of your own negative behaviours, and listening to this voicemail meant confronting one of mine.
 I was being offered a lifeline, but I didn’t have the energy to deal with the admin part — the conversations about dates and times, the photocopied questionnaires asking me to rate my suicidal thoughts on a scale of 1 to 10, the rote medical history I would inevitably find myself rattling off like an audition monologue in some stranger’s office.

 I wanted help, but trying to find it felt exhausting.
 It was the tail end of January, a month rendered even more miserable than usual given the pandemic.
 COVID guidelines made going to the grocery store difficult, let alone starting up a new therapy practice.
 I was also struggling to get a handle on a particularly debilitating bout of depression.
 It felt like I was trying to swim to the surface of a pool filled with wet cement.
 I was conscious of the need to get out, but my body wasn’t capable of breaking free.